<< Back to main referee page

 f) Pen to write down the score of the game

-2. You must wear an official referee shirt at all games.
+2. You should wear a referee shirt so you look official at the games.

 3. Before each game introduce yourself to each coach.